 Will an Armstrong Steel Building System meet my local codes?

-Do I need to know exactly what I want before I lock in my steel price?
+Do I need to know exactly what I want before I lock in my building order?

 What effects the price of my steel building?

-Why would I want to lock in my price if I don't plan on building for months?
+Why would I want to lock in my order if I don't plan on building for months?

 The rising price of steel is more volatile than concrete prices, labor rates, or services.
-For this reason, contractors and builders recommend you lock in your steel price when you know with certainty that you're building - regardless of when.
+For this reason, contractors and builders recommend you lock in your order when you know with certainty that you're building - regardless of when.